PHP 5.2.9 is packaged (at last)

 Take a look at the official Changelog for more details before doing this recommanded upgrade.

-1. 52 Responses to “PHP 5.2.9 is packaged (at last)”
+53 replies on “PHP 5.2.9 is packaged (at last)”

 Hello